 When engaged, the e-break is right at the same height as thigh-high shorts.
 So, when you’re getting out, your shorts easily get caught on the e-break pulling your legs back and sending you face-first into the dirt.

-While I would have thought that it’s really just user error and I simply don’t know how to get out of a car, it’s clearly an issue others encountered before me because even our nearly new Promaster already had a bent e-brake that had probably claimed other victims before.
+While I would have thought that it was really just user error and I simply don’t know how to get out of a car, it’s clearly an issue others encountered before me because even our nearly new Promaster already had a bent e-brake that had probably claimed other victims before.

 To avoid regular car emission standards, Ram added an extra leaf spring in the rear of the Promaster 1500 to increase the GVWR and classify it as a commercial vehicle.
 Some Promaster 1500’s sold in other parts of the world don’t have this extra leaf spring.